 Inner Mongolia vs. the Mongolian Script and Language

-The language is one of the most striking and surprising differences between Mongolia and Inner Mongolia.
+The language is among the most striking and surprising differences between Mongolia and Inner Mongolia.
 After the Russians came to power, Mongolia got rid of the ancient Mongolian script and introduced a Cyrillic script in the 1940s.
 Under the Russians, the ancient Mongolian script was lost.

 The Chinese kept the ancient Mongolian script in Inner Mongolia.
 This means that Inner Mongolia is the last place on the earth that uses the ancient Mongolian script.

 This ancient Mongolian script has been around for over 800 years.
-It was the main script that was used during the golden era of the silk road trade.
+It was the main script used during the golden era of the Silk Road trade.

 As China has been cracking down on using this ancient script to simulate the Mongolians into the Chinese culture, now many Mongolians see it as their duty to help revive and preserve this ancient script, which they lost under the Russians.